rmmenezes/Spam-WhatsApp-Bot/README.md

-# Span WhatsApp Bot 📱 💬
+# Spam WhatsApp Bot 📱 💬

 ## ⚠️ Notice ⚠️
 Warning, I am not responsible for the misuse of this API or for any forms of punishment for using bots on the WhatsApp platform.
 This project aims to study JavaScript injections.